mopore/jni-dot-files/README.md

 ### Misc
 `:Format` will format the current buffer.

-Use `:Telescope keymaps` to show shortcuts.
+Use `:Telescope keymaps` to show shortcuts / key bindings.
 `:Telescope help_tags` offers a fuzzy find over all help files.

+Type `:Lazy` to open the plugin manager.
+Use `u` to update and `i` to install plugins.
+`q` to close the plugin manager.

 Type `:Mason` to open install additional language support.
 Use `i` to install and `u` to uninstall.
+`q` to close the plugin manager.

 ### Comments